MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 1. A 3D surface plot of the original greenium.
 2. A 3D surface plot of the estimated trend.
-3. A 3D surface plot of the estimated spline trend.
+3. A 3D surface plot of the estimated Spline trend.
-4. Two 2D time-series plots comparing the estimated trend and spline trend across bonds.
+4. Two 2D time-series plots comparing the estimated trend and Spline trend across bonds.